CymatiCorp/CyKit/Hardware-Readme.md

       tape them together in a bundle.<br>
    4. as soon as you get to the control boards. refer to step 1. <br>
       and hot glue the contact points of "all" the wires in their place.<br>
-      these wires are very brittle and the reason for step 2.   <br>
+      these wires are very brittle and is the reason for step 2.   <br>
    5. cut the battery wires one at a time, tape the ends off of the battery<br>
       and put away from your work area. <br>
    6. according to emotiv forums it is counter-intuitive to put sensors<br>
       too close in a cluster as its picking up groups of neurons firing at once.<br>
    7. elastic headband approach works well. plus can give you alternate sites<br>
       for testing.<br>
+   8. the black wires are reference point wires and are crucial to the device <br>
+      working properly.  you only need only 2 sensor nodes. (though there are 4 contact slots) <br>
+      you can always wire the 2 extra contact wires to the 2 reference points you are using.<br>

 The pictures below are images from my "old" epoc headset that is no longer with us. lets just say it didnt make it past step 5.